History of Mexico: Cristero War (1926–1929)

-Maximato and the Formation of the ruling party
+Maximato and the Formation of the Ruling Party

-After the presidential term of Calles, which ended in 1928, former president Alvaro Obregón won the presidency, but he was assassinated immediately after the July election leaving a power vacuum.
-Outgoing President Calles could not immediately stand for election, so there needed to be a solution to the crisis.
-Revolutionary generals and others in the power elite agreed that congress should appoint an interim president and new elections were held in 1928.
-In his final address to congress on 1 September 1928, President Calles declared the end of strongman rule, a ban on Mexican presidents serving again in that office, and that Mexico was now entering an age of rule by institutions and laws.
-Congress chose Emilio Portes Gil to serve as interim president, but Calles remained the power behind the presidency until ousted by Lázaro Cárdenas in 1936.
+After Calles' presidential term ended in 1928, former president Alvaro Obregón won the presidency, but he was assassinated immediately after the July election, leaving a power vacuum.
+Revolutionary generals and others in the power elite agreed that Congress should appoint an interim president, and new elections were held in 1928.
+In his final address to Congress on 1 September 1928, President Calles declared the end of strongman rule, a ban on Mexican presidents serving again in that office, and that Mexico was now entering an age of rule by institutions and laws.
+Congress chose Emilio Portes Gil to serve as interim president.
+Calles became the power behind the presidency in this period, known as the Maximato.

-Calles created a more permanent solution to presidential succession with the founding of the National Revolutionary Party (PNR) in 1929.
-It was a national party that was a permanent rather than a local and ephemeral institution.
-Calles became the power behind the presidency in this period, known as the Maximato, named after his title of jefe máximo (maximum leader).
-The party brought together regional caudillos and integrated labor organizations and peasant leagues in a party that was better able to manage the political process.
-For the six-year term that Obregón was to serve, three presidents held office, Emilio Portes Gil, Pascual Ortiz Rubio, and Abelardo L. Rodríguez, with Calles the power behind the presidency.
-In 1934, the PNR chose Calles-supporter Lázaro Cárdenas, a revolutionary general, who had a political power base in Michoacan, as the candidate of the PNR for the Mexican presidency.
+Calles created a more permanent solution to presidential succession by founding the National Revolutionary Party (PNR) in 1929.
+The party brought together regional caudillos and integrated labor organizations and peasant leagues in a party that could better manage the political process.
+For the six-year term that Obregón was to serve, three presidents held office: Emilio Portes Gil, Pascual Ortiz Rubio, and Abelardo L. Rodríguez.
+In 1934, the PNR chose Calles-supporter Lázaro Cárdenas, a revolutionary general with a political power base in Michoacan, as the candidate of the PNR for the Mexican presidency.
 After an initial period of acquiescence to Calles's role in intervening in the presidency, Cárdenas out-maneuvered his former patron and eventually sent him into exile.
-Cárdenas reformed the PNR structure, resulting in the creation of the PRM (Partido Revolucionario Mexicano), the Mexican Revolutionary Party, which included the army as a party sector.
-He had convinced most of the remaining revolutionary generals to hand over their personal armies to the Mexican Army; the date of the PRM party's foundation is thus considered by some to be the end of the Revolution.
+Cárdenas reformed the PNR structure, creating the PRM (Partido Revolucionario Mexicano), the Mexican Revolutionary Party, which included the army as a party sector.
+He had convinced most of the remaining revolutionary generals to hand over their armies to the Mexican Army; some thus consider the date of the PRM party's foundation to be the end of the Revolution.
 The party was re-structured again in 1946 and renamed the Institutional Revolutionary Party (PRI) and held power continuously until 2000.
-After its establishment as the ruling party, the PRI monopolized all the political branches: it did not lose a senate seat until 1988 or a gubernatorial race until 1989.
-It was not until July 2, 2000, that Vicente Fox of the opposition "Alliance for Change" coalition, headed by the National Action Party (PAN), was elected president.
-His victory ended the PRI's 71-year hold on the presidency.
+After establishing itself as the ruling party, the PRI monopolized all the political branches: it did not lose a senate seat until 1988 or a gubernatorial race until 1989.